andheroe/self-replicating-repo/README.rst

 - Log in to Github

 - Done!
 Now you have your own fork of this repo.

+How this is working:
+1) User logs in using Github account
+2) Github OAuth application requests access to user's data
+3) The repository is forked to logged user's profile

 Thanks to @singingwolfboy for his tutorial flask-dance-github, code is massively borrowed from there.